Investigating the ecological effects of biocides on nearshore fishes in the Gulf of Mexico.

 Assessing the impact of crude oil on seaweeds in the Pacific Ocean.

-Documenting changes in species diversity and habitat related to impounding mountain streams.
+Documenting species reactions to impounding of mountain streams.

 A representative list of Dr. Marrin's project work.

 Tracking persistent man-made chemicals to identify the sources of river, aquifer, and coastal water pollution.

-Pioneering the use of vapor-phase surveying to detect VOCs (e.g., fuels, solvents, fumigants) in groundwater aquifers.
+Pioneering the use of vapor-phase surveying to detect VOCs (e.g., fuels, solvents) and GHGs (methane, carbon dioxide) in groundwater.

-Assessing the potential for landfill gas and leachate to impact groundwater underlying active solid waste facilities.
+Evaluating the potential for landfill vapors and leachate to impact aquifers underlying active solid waste facilities.

-Critiquing the design and performance of groundwater remediation (e.g., vapor extraction, bioaugmentation, chemical oxidation) techniques.
+Critiquing the design and performance of in-situ remediation (e.g., vapor extraction, bioaugmentation, chemical oxidation) techniques.

 Utilizing natural and anthropogenic tracers to evaluate the extent of submarine discharge from and seawater intrusion into coastal aquifers.